Gumingyu/Learning-GIthub/README.md

 4.Make and Commit Changes
 Click on your repository, open the README file, and click the pencil icon (edit).
 After making changes (like adding a description of your project), scroll down, write a commit message describing your changes, and click on "Commit changes."

+5.Branching
+Back in your repository, click on the “Branch: main” button.
+Type a name for your new branch, then click “Create branch.”
+Now you can make changes without affecting the main branch.